ubc-systopia/netshaper/README.md

   ensure we don't get a decision of "infinite")
 - `DPCreditorLoopInterval` is the time interval in microseconds with which the loop that reads the queue and adds to the "sending credit" should be run
-  _Note: This should be a multiple of `senderLoopInterval`_
+  _Note: This should be a multiple of `sendingLoopInterval`_
-- `senderLoopInterval` is the time interval in microseconds with which the loop that reads the "sending credit" and sends the data to Peer 2 should be run
+- `sendingLoopInterval` is the time interval in microseconds with which the loop that reads the "sending credit" and sends the data to Peer 1 should be run
 - `sendingStrategy` defines how to send the data when the DP Creditor loop is run at a higher interval than the sending loop.
 Currently, the values it accepts are "BURST" (send all data ASAP) and "UNIFORM" (divide the credit equally across all intervals till the next decision time)

-#### unshapedReceiver
+#### unshapedServer

 - `checkQueuesInterval` is the interval with which the queues will be checked for responses from the shaped component